GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_I_ex2.md

 ---

-Now as a final touch, let's select a symbol for the health facilities:
+Now, as a final touch, let's select a symbol for the health facilities:

 1. Navigate to the `hospital_GHA` layer
 2. Open the __Symbology Tab__ and select the `Simple Marker`.